DIY Slat Wall Tutorial

 Step 1: Cutting Affordable DIY Slats

-Instead of buying pricey slats, I grabbed a sheet of ½” MDF and cut it into 1” strips using my Kreg rip cut guide and circular saw.
-This keeps the cuts clean and consistent (a must when you’re cutting over 100 slats like I did).
+Instead of buying expensive slats, I used a single ½” MDF sheet and cut it into 1” strips using a circular saw with a Kreg Rip-Cut guide.
+This setup keeps the cuts straight and consistent — which is especially important when you’re cutting dozens (or in my case, over 100) slats.

-Once the slats were cut, I worked in batches to prime and paint three sides in a gorgeous blue-gray color.
-Pro tip: paint before installation so you don’t have to fight with a brush in between grooves later.
+Once the slats were cut, I worked in batches to prime and paint three sides of each one in a blue-gray color.
+Painting before installation is a huge time-saver and gives you a much cleaner finish since you don’t have to squeeze a brush between slats later.

 Step 2: Prepping the Wall

-Next up—wall prep.
-I removed the trim at the top so the slats could run all the way up for a seamless look.
-And wow… let’s just say the drywall situation underneath was not pretty.
-(Builders love to hide messy work behind trim!)
+Before installation, I removed the trim at the top of the wall so the slats could run all the way up for a seamless, built-in look.
+And… let’s just say the drywall underneath wasn’t pretty.

-To make everything blend in, I also removed the outlet covers and painted them to match the wall color.
+I also removed the outlet covers and painted them to match the wall color so they would blend in once everything was installed.

 Step 3: Painting the Wall